Dankagame/alu-shell/basics/README.md

 #!/bin/bash
-# This script changes the working directory to the previous one
+# This script lists the files in the current directory